excellaco/tcp-glue/README.md

         * Estimated time for completion is: `00:03:00`
         * The "duplicate security group warning" can be ignored.

-1. Build the Jenkins Infrastructure
+1. Build the Jenkins Infrastructure via Terraform
     1. `cd ../terraform-aws-jenkins-stack`
     1. RUN: `docker build -t tcp-jenkins-app:latest -f Docker/Dockerfile .`
         * Estimated time for completion is: `00:02:00`